 Launching a telepsychiatry program can seem like a lot of work — but it’s worth it

-Starting a new telepsychiatry program can seem like a daunting task.
+Starting a new telepsychiatry program at a hospital or health system can seem like a daunting task.
 It involves understanding your patients’ needs, evaluating telepsychiatry companies, facing new logistical and workflow challenges, and leveraging technology effectively on both your and your patients’ end.
 But it can go a long way to alleviating pressure on your EDs, reducing unnecessary psychiatric bed holds, and decreasing your length of stay.

 Plus, if you choose the right telepsychiatry vendor, they’ll be with you every step of the way to ensure your program is a success.

-To learn more about how Iris Telehealth can help you get your program off the ground, contact us, and we’ll get you the information you need.
+To learn more about how Iris Telehealth can help you build a successful telepsychiatry program at your hospital or health system, contact us, and we’ll get you the information you need.